Managing Money in Your Group

-In order to open a bank account in your chapter’s name, it will take a few administrative steps, and a designated “responsible party” who will list their name and SSN on the application and be the Point of Contact (POC) with the IRS.
+In order to open a bank account in your chapter’s name, it will take a few administrative steps and a designated “responsible party” who will list their name and SSN on the application and be the Point of Contact (POC) with the IRS.

 The responsible party should use their mailing address and be the one who files the annual tax return (if your chapter collects under $50,000 in revenue annually, the form is a simple postcard).
-Donations to your chapter are NOT tax deductible, however, you do not have to pay taxes on revenue you raise.
+Donations to your chapter are NOT tax-deductible, however, you do not have to pay taxes on revenue you raise.

 - Chapters that wish to have a bank account will need to get their own federal EIN number.
-You cannot use national’s EIN number to open a bank account.
+You cannot use National CCL’s EIN number to open a bank account.
 You may use your chapter name to apply for an EIN.
 Follow the five step instructions below to apply for your EIN or visit the IRS website directly here.
 (Note: EIN stands for Employer Identification Number, but it is used by the IRS for all organizations regardless of whether they have employees.)

 - Talk to the bank, credit union or savings and loan where you would like to open your account and ask them if they will open an account for your chapter as an “unincorporated association.”
 Each financial institution and each state will have their own requirements.
 We recommend having two signers on the account for greater accountability.
 If your financial institution asks for an “organizing document,” here is an example of a simple one you can use.

 - After you have received an EIN, you must file Form 8976, which is a simple registration submitted online with a $50 user fee.
 This is a notice to the IRS that the organization exists and is claiming 501(c)(4) status.
 It has to be filed within 60 days of creation to avoid any penalties.
-Here is the link to file (you must create a username and password with the IRS in order to file this form).
+Here is the link to file a notice (you must create a username and password with the IRS in order to file this form).

 - Contact Olivia Melonas, Chief Financial Officer, at firstname.lastname@example.org if you run into any unexpected scenarios.